federicocarboni/saxe/README.md

 - Basic XML parsing: any ES2017 runtime.
 For older runtimes transpiling and polyfilling should be enough.

-- Encoding support: requires [`TextDecoder`]; most runtimes support it natively, but it may be polyfilled if not available.

 ## Document Type Declaration

-Many[^1] JavaScript XML parsers ignore the internal DTD subset.
+Many[^1] JavaScript XML parsers simplify handling of the internal DTD subset, either not checking for well-formedness or ignoring its declarations.

 Internal DTD subset parsing is required even for non-validating[^2] processors, this parser implements the entire specification:

-- Internal DTD subset is parsed and checked for well-formedness.
+- The internal DTD subset is parsed and checked for well-formedness.
+- `ATTLIST` declarations are recognized to apply normalization and default values to attributes.
-- `ATTLIST` and `ENTITY` declarations are recognized to normalize attributes and expand entities.
+- `ENTITY` declarations are recognized to expand entity references.

 This process has [security implications](#security); so if the default behavior is undesirable it may be configured.